 We also collect and hold information about the contact you make and activities you take part in with Read for Good.
 This may consist of, but is not limited to:

-All the information we keep is stored on a secure database held via Salesforce, our database provider, in Paris and Frankfurt [details to be added here about Salesforce with a link to their own policies].
-If you donate from outside of the UK, your data will be stored on this system in the UK office and in line with European Data Protection Directives.
+All the information we keep is stored on a secure database held via Salesforce, our database provider.
+If you donate from outside of the UK, your data will be stored on this system in the UK office.

 Depending on your relationship with Read for Good, and the preferences you have indicated, data we hold may be used by us for the following purposes: